osengaa10/langGraph-clinical-trials-coordinator/clinical_trials.md

-Based on the provided medical report, I have found two clinical trials that may be suitable for the patient:

-1. **NCT05401279 - Bladder Sparing Treatment of Tislelizumab Combined With Gemcitabine and Cisplatin for Patients With PD-L1 Positive Muscle Invasive Bladder Cancer (T2-3N0M0): a Phase II Prospective Study**

-This trial is relevant because the patient has muscle-invasive bladder cancer, moderate PD-L1 expression, and is willing to participate in clinical trials.
-The trial aims to evaluate the efficacy and safety of tislelizumab in combination with gemcitabine and cisplatin for bladder-sparing treatment.

-Expected outcome: The primary outcome is the two-year bladder-intact disease-free survival rate.
-The trial may offer an alternative to radical cystectomy, which the patient is willing to consider.
+Based on the provided medical report, the patient is a 35-year-old female with invasive ductal carcinoma, a confirmed BRCA1 mutation, and metastatic breast cancer to the brain and liver.
+She is currently on pembrolizumab and has a complete response.

+Considering the patient's HER2+ status, PD-L1+ disease, and complete response to pembrolizumab, I would recommend the following clinical trial:

+1. **NCT04683679**: Phase II Study of Pembrolizumab and Ablative Radiotherapy With or Without Olaparib in Metastatic Triple-Negative or Hormone-Receptor Positive/Her2 Negative Breast Cancers.

+Although this trial is not specifically designed for HER2+ patients, the patient's HER2+ status and PD-L1+ disease make her a potential candidate for this trial, which investigates immunotherapy combinations.
+The trial's inclusion criteria allow for patients with ER+/HER2+ disease, and the patient's complete response to pembrolizumab suggests potential eligibility.

+Expected outcome: The trial aims to assess the overall response rate (ORR) to pembrolizumab + ablative radiotherapy with or without olaparib.
+The patient's complete response to pembrolizumab may indicate a favorable outcome.

-Possible risks: The trial involves chemotherapy and immunotherapy, which can cause side effects such as fatigue, nausea, and neuropathy.
-Additionally, there may be risks associated with the experimental treatment tislelizumab.
+Possible risks: The trial involves radiation therapy and olaparib, which may have associated risks such as radiation-induced toxicities and olaparib-related adverse events.

 Contact information:
+Atif Khan, MD - CONTACT
+Phone: 848-225-6334, Email: khana7@mskcc.org
-Yunze Xu, PhD - CONTACT
+Samuel Bakhoum, MD, PhD - CONTACT
-Phone: +8618801967501, Email: rjxuyunze@163.com
+Phone: 212-639-5749, Email: bakhoums@mskcc.org

-2. **NCT04960709 - A Phase III Randomized, Open-Label, Multicenter Study to Determine the Efficacy and Safety of Durvalumab in Combination With Tremelimumab and Enfortumab Vedotin or Durvalumab in Combination With Enfortumab Vedotin for Perioperative Treatment in Patients Ineligible for Cisplatin or Who Refuse Cisplatin Undergoing Radical Cystectomy for Muscle Invasive Bladder Cancer (VOLGA)**

-This trial is relevant because the patient has muscle-invasive bladder cancer and is willing to consider radical cystectomy.
-The trial aims to evaluate the efficacy and safety of durvalumab in combination with tremelimumab and enfortumab vedotin or durvalumab in combination with enfortumab vedotin for perioperative treatment.

-Expected outcome: The primary outcome is event-free survival (EFS) up to 3 years.
-The trial may offer an alternative to standard treatment for patients who are ineligible for cisplatin or refuse cisplatin.

-Possible risks: The trial involves chemotherapy, immunotherapy, and surgery, which can cause side effects such as fatigue, nausea, and neuropathy.
-Additionally, there may be risks associated with the experimental treatments durvalumab, tremelimumab, and enfortumab vedotin.
+However, it is essential to note that this trial may not be the best fit for the patient due to the HER2+ status, and the patient's eligibility should be confirmed by the trial investigators.

+Another trial that might be of interest is:

+2. **NCT05955833**: 89Zr-DFO*-Trastuzumab PET in Patients With Gastric or Breast Cancer - a Pilot Study.

+This trial is designed for HER2+ breast cancer patients, and the patient's HER2+ status makes her a potential candidate.
+However, this trial is primarily focused on PET imaging, and the patient's current treatment with pembrolizumab may not be directly relevant to this trial.

+Expected outcome: The trial aims to assess the uptake of 89Zr-DFO*-trastuzumab in normal organs/tissues and bloodpool.

+Possible risks: The trial involves PET imaging, which is generally considered safe, but may have associated risks such as radiation exposure.

 Contact information:
+Jelijn Knip, MD - CONTACT
+Phone: +31 6 21 45 55 45, Email: j.knip1@amsterdamumc.nl
-AstraZeneca Clinical Study Information Center - CONTACT
+Hylke Sebus, MD - CONTACT
-Phone: 1-877-240-9479, Email: information.center@astrazeneca.com
+Phone: +31 6 25 71 60 36, Email: h.j.sebus@amsterdamumc.nl

-The other trials mentioned do not seem to be a good fit for the patient based on their medical report.
-For example, NCT05843448 is for patients with non-muscle invasive bladder cancer, and NCT02625961 is for patients with high-risk non-muscle invasive bladder cancer.
-NCT04579224 is for patients with metastatic urothelial carcinoma, which is not the patient's current diagnosis.
+It is crucial to discuss these trials with the patient's treating physician and the trial investigators to determine the best course of action and confirm the patient's eligibility.